 How It Works

-The graduate program in art therapy is designed especially for persons who, because of work, family, or other commitments, cannot pursue a graduate degree in the traditional way.
+The art therapy degree program is designed especially for persons who, because of work, family, or other commitments, cannot pursue a graduate degree in the traditional way.

 - Students are required to attend three on-campus residencies every year.
 The program is designed to take three and a half years to complete.